How do you take care of baby snakes?

 Newborn snakes in the wild will forage for small animals, insects, and eggs.
-If you are feeding pet baby snakes, stick with pinky mice or smaller newborn mice or chicks.
+If feeding pet baby snakes, stick with pinky mice or smaller newborn mice or chicks.
 Baby snakes may not want to eat for a few days, but they should be eating within a month of their birth.

 Table of Contents